kliancombs/SnakeGame/README.md

 # SnakeGame
-A snake game made in Python with Pygames.
+A snake game made in Python with PyGame.